beartell/mbase/docs/source/mcp/quick_start.rst

 the concepts that are implemented in the examples section are just fundamental MCP features which are mostly sufficient for every-day usage of MCP.

-In order to use and understand the MCP library in detail, make sure you refer to the information reference.
+In order to use and understand the MCP library in detail, make sure you refer to the :doc:`information_reference`.

 ---------
 Structure
 ---------

-This chapter is composed of four sections which cover topics as follows:
+This chapter is composed of six sections which cover topics as follows:

 * :doc:`Setting-up<quickstart/setting_up>`: Creating a CMake project and linking the MCP library.